quipucords/quipucords/README.rst

 Container Image
 ^^^^^^^^^^^^^^^
 The quipucords container image can be created from source.
 This quipucords repository includes a Dockerfile that contains instructions for the image creation of the server.
 You must have `Docker installed <https://docs.docker.com/engine/installation/>`_ to create the image and run the container.
+Example, all use version 0.0.46 but any version could be used.

 1. Clone the repository::